MoviePy in 10 Minutes: Creating a Trailer from “Big Buck Bunny”#

 Note

 By default, all clips have a start point at 0.
-If a clip has no duration but you set the endtime, then the duration will be calculated for you.
+If a clip has no duration but you set the end_time, then the duration will be calculated for you.
 The reciprocity is also true.

-So in our case, we either use duration or endtime, depending on what is more practical for each specific case.
+So in our case, we either use duration or end_time, depending on what is more practical for each specific case.

 Step 7: Seeing how all clips combine#